How To Keep A Kid From Falling Out Of Bed

 After transitioning to a big-kid bed, parents should consider bed placement and add-ons to keep a kid off the floor.

-Generally, experts recommend that children transition to a toddler bed between ages two and three, though some children begin escaping the crib — a prime indicator that they’re ready for a life beyond the bars — as early as 1 year old.
+Generally, experts recommend that children transition to a toddler bed between ages 2 and 3, though some children begin escaping the crib — a prime indicator that they’re ready for a life beyond the bars — as early as 1 year old.
 But no matter what the bed-hopping scheduling ends up looking like, kids will never stop moving.
 When they’re in the crib, this can result in some stubbed toes and banged up bars.
 When they’re in the big-kid bed, this can result in a bump in the night followed by screams.
-Kids fall out of bed a lot.
 That means parents need to take smart measures to keep their kids from hurting themselves as well as from waking up in the middle of the night.

 Whether starting the child off in a toddler bed or an adult bed, parents are strongly cautioned to make sure it isn’t so high that the kid needs a step stool to get in.
 After that, the best way to keep a toddler in a bed is fortifying the hell out of it.